flisanp/ms2-barcelona-guide/README.md

 #### The Goals For This Website Is To:
 - Be user-friendly.
-- Give users information about the best places in the city of Barcelona.
+- Give users information about the best sights in the city of Barcelona.
 - Let users know about good restaurants, shops and hotels.
 - Give users information about interesting places to visit during their stay.
-- Provide a map with markers so that users easy can navigate and find what they are looking for.
+- Provide a map with markers for users to easily navigate and find what they are looking for.
 - Provide the citys weather forecast.
 - Make it easy for users to share the site.
 - Have the possibility to ask questions and to give feedback and tips to the site owner.